rvhuang/heuristic-suite/README.md

 3. **The method to get next steps from current step.** Next step information can be given by implementing `INextStepFactory(TKey, TStep)` interface, or providing `NextStepFactory` delegate.

-The algorithm can now be run by invoking `Execute` method with `from` and `goal` steps as parameters.
+After which, the algorithm can be run by invoking `Execute` method with `from` and `goal` steps as parameters.
 If the solution exists, each of steps can be obtained by calling `Enumerate` method.
 Steps can be `Reverse`d before the enumeration starts.

+### Heuristic Function Preference

+The `HeuristicFunctionPreference` enumeration enable users to change the balance of function _f(n) = g(n) + h(n)_.
+When two steps are evaluated same score, the enumeration decides which function, _g(n)_ or _h(n)_, has higher priority.
+The changed balance can affect the behavior of entire algorithm.

 ### Examples